5 Ways Thai Massage Complements Your Yoga Practice (For Practitioners & Teachers)

 Due to physical or emotional trauma, bad posture, injuries or limiting belief systems energy can get trapped or blocked, causing physical and emotional dis-ease.
 Thai Yoga Massage with its amazing multitude of techniques and adjustments can release these blockages and bring the body back to its natural equilibrium where perfect balance and well-being are present.

 Thai Massage is a complementary and holistic practice alongside yoga, as it works all parts of oneself.
-If you are interested in advancing your awareness and practice by learning the skills of Thai Massage, please join me in Peru this Summer!
+If you are interested in advancing your awareness and practice by learning the skills of Thai Massage, please join me!